umeshraj/Pandas-Tutorial-SciPyConf-2018/README.md

 - `notebooks/` - the Jupyter notebooks we'll use during the tutoral

 #### 3. Install Required Packages

-With Canopy, the required packages are already installed.

 If you are using conda, you can install the necessary packages by opening a terminal and entering the following: